gjuliao/gjuliao/README.md

 Team leader and full-stack software developer with a business and project management background.
 Through my +10 years of professional experience, I have helped unicorn to young startup companies stand out in local and global competitive markets.

-Would be great to connect together and discuss how we can help to shape the future of our communities.
+Looking forward to connect to discuss how we can help to shape the future of our communities together.

 Looking forward to hearing of you!